Jdf117/Mobile-Weather-App/README.md

 Notes:

-I used react-native-elements module to use cards for the UI (npm install @rneui/themed @rneui/base)
+I used react-native-elements module to use cards for the UI (npm install @rneui/themed @rneui/base).
+Added expo linear gradient and tabs.